Amir-Mohamad/my-personal-website/docs/main.md

 ## what features can use polymorphism system
 seems using ploymorphism system can be used in comment/reply crud and other features that they dont need to access the detailed data in instances (ex: like/dislike)

+## Why we remove lists ?
+lists are not too much usefull in the v1 we grow the category feature instead